 It’s a new school year, and as usual the scammers are coming out in full force to try to find ways to take advantage of students.

-This year we’re seeing a lot of a couple of different types of scams.
+This year we’re seeing a few different types of scams.
 One of the more successful ones over the past year have been bogus honor societies that have had invitations hitting inboxes at universities nationwide.

-Additionally we’ve been seeing a lot of messages that at first glance may appear very legitimate:
+A lot of these messages that at first glance may appear very legitimate:

 - Offers of $2,500 cash scholarships